kali67/whitecrow-backend/README.md

 ### Test Environment
 Please set the usual variable `spring_profiles_active=test`.
 You will not need any other database configurations as they application will handle the H2 in memory db for you.
+To run the tests, `gradle test` from the root directory will do the trick.

 ### Configuration Extension
 In order to add a different db provider i.e. `mysql`, you must extend the datasource base class.